 But, Sunburn?
 Have you ever been “red as a lobster”?
 If so, you know full well that sunburn is a legitimate concern.

 Every year for many years I got sunburned when the weather improved enough for me to start gardening.
 But, no more!
 How did I stop getting sunburn?
 To my surprise, Astaxanthin, a supplement derived from algae, protects against sunburn, and surprisingly enough, it’s related to lobsters: it’s what gives them their red coloring.
 Astaxanthin Health Benefits ~ Read more.

 When I read Astaxanthin reviews I was not convinced that Astaxanthin could prevent sunburn, but I ordered it anyway, for it’s excellent anti-oxidant properties.
 It turned out that Astaxanthin does indeed protect against sunburn, which is great because I get my vitamin D from the sun as long as I don’t use sunscreen.
 Happiness!!!

 I was surprised to read in an interview with Jo Robinson, author of Eating on the Wild Side, that many commercially grown food plants provide more vitamin content than organically grown counterparts.
 It turns out, according to Robinson, that commercial growers use more nitrogen fertilizer than do organic growers, with the result that commercial plants have a higher vitamin intensity.

-From my experience, I know that the tomatoes I grew in a pot previously used to grow peas in the spring, were stronger and more fruitful.
+From my experience, I know that tomatoes I grow in a pot previously used in the spring for peas, are stronger and more fruitful.
 So, I’m a nitrogen believer.
 Peas, you see, are “nitrogen fixing” ~ they add nitrogen to the soil.

 Jo Robinson’s main point, however, is that early forms of different food plants were richer in nutrition than plants that evolved as we searched for bigger, more uniform plants and vegetables, with smoother skin (hiding a lack of nutrition within).